 - (a) This GFCI is shipped from the factory in the tripped condition and cannot be reset until it is wired correctly and power is supplied to the device.
-Plug a lamp or radio into the GFCI (and leave it plugged in).
 Turn the power ON at the service panel.
 Ensure that the GFCI is still in the tripped condition by pressing the TEST button.
-If the indicator light on the GFCI receptacle face is ON and the lamp or radio is OFF go to the Troubleshooting section because LINE and LOAD wiring connections have been reversed.
+If the indicator light on the GFCI receptacle face is ON go to the Troubleshooting section because LINE and LOAD wiring connections have been reversed.
 You will not be able to RESET the GFCI in this condition. - (b) Press the RESET button fully.
-If the lamp or radio turns ON and the Indicator Light turns ON, the GFCI has been installed correctly.
-If the GFCI cannot be reset, go to the Troubleshooting section. - (c) If you installed your GFCI using step 7B press the TEST button, then plug a lamp or radio into surrounding receptacles to see which one(s), in addition to the GFCI, lost power when you pressed the TEST button.
+If the Indicator Light turns ON, the GFCI has been installed correctly.
+If the GFCI cannot be reset, go to the Troubleshooting section. - (c) Press the TEST button, then plug a lamp or radio into surrounding receptacles to see which one(s), in addition to the GFCI, lost power when you pressed the TEST button.
 DO NOT plug life saving devices into any of the receptacles that lost power.
-Place a "GFCI PROTECTED OUTLET" sticker on every receptacle that lost power, then press the RESET button to reset the GFCI. - (d) Press the TEST button (then RESET button) every month to assure proper operation.
+Place a "GFCI PROTECTED OUTLET" sticker on every receptacle that lost power, then press the RESET button to reset the GFCI.

+(d) Press the TEST button (then RESET button) every month to assure proper operation.
 If the Indicator light does not go out and come back on or if the GFCI cannot be reset, then it must be replaced.